polyfact/polyfact-use-agent-boilerplate/README.md

 ## Preliminary Steps

-### 1. Login to Polyfact
+### 1. Login to PolyFact

-Before using the `useAgent` hook, you need to be authenticated on the Polyfact platform.
+Before using the `useAgent` hook, you need to be authenticated on the PolyFact platform.
 The `usePolyfact` hook provides a convenient `login` method to assist with this:

 ```javascript
 const { login } = usePolyfact(options);